angelmtenor/data-science-keras/README.md

 # data-science-keras
 Data science projects with Keras

-This repo contains several notebooks solving data science projetcs with artificial neural networks implemented in Keras.
+This repo contains several notebooks solving data science projects with artificial neural networks implemented in Keras.

 ## Instructions

 * clone the project
-* open the desired project with jupyter notebook
+* open the desired project with Jupyter Notebook

 ## Creator